Fonta1n3/FullyNoded/Docs/QandA.md

 ## Definitions

 - FN : Fully Noded app
-- FN2 : Fully Noded 2 app, misnaming because it is a different app than FN.
-[This comparison](./Docs/FN2_Comparison.md) tries to explain the differences.
-A new name for FN2 will be invented in the future.
+- FN2 : Fully Noded 2 app, new name is Gordian Wallet, The original name FN2 was a misnaming because it is a different app than FN from its inception.
+[This comparison](./Docs/FN2_Comparison.md) tries to explain the differences between Fully Noded and Gordian Wallet.
 - satoshi: 0.000000001 BTC.
 A satoshi is the smallest unit of a bitcoin, equivalent to 100 millionth of a bitcoin.
 - UTXO's: Unspend transaction Outputs; UTXO stands for the unspent output from bitcoin transactions.
 Each bitcoin transaction begins with coins used to balance the ledger.
 UTXOs are processed continuously and are responsible for beginning and ending each transaction.
 Confirmation of transaction results in the removal of spent coins from the UTXO database.
 But a record of the spent coins still exists on the ledger. **for newbies**: UTXO is unspent bitcoin that you can "see" in your wallet and on the blockchain.
 It is an address and amount of sathosis.
 As soon as you spend the money, it won't add to your wallet balance anymore and therefore will only.
 - signed raw transaction : [Wikipage](https://en.bitcoin.it/wiki/Raw_Transactions) explains it all